hazelcast/hazelcast-jet/site/website/blog/2020-08-05-gc-tuning-for-jet.md

-In Hazelcast Jet, tasks are designed to be [cooperative](/docs/architecture/execution-engine): every time you give it control a bunch of data to process, the task will run for a short while and return.
+In Hazelcast Jet, tasks are designed to be [cooperative](/docs/architecture/execution-engine): every time you give it a bunch of data to process, the task will run for a short while and return.
 It doesn't have to process all the data in one go and the execution engine will give it control again later with all the still-pending data.
 This basic design is also present in the concepts of